Moving goods under Transit Procedure via the UK landbridge: Ireland – Great Britain - Belgium

 4. Create a Pre-Boarding Notification (PBN) on the Customs RoRo service.
 The PBN must include the MRN of the (S)TAD.
 If the vehicle contains several consignments, the MRNs of all the declarations must be included in the PBN.

 5. Once the PBN is completed, the driver can check if they may proceed to Dublin or Rosslare Port using the Customs RoRo Service.
 The hard copy (S)TAD must travel with the goods.
 The driver provides the PBN details to the Ferry Operator at check in.
 If all is in order, the vehicle will be allowed to board the ferry.

 Note: If you are moving animals/ SPS goods as part of the transit UK transit requirements also apply.
-These are detailed in the table here.
+These are detailed in the table Item was unpublished or removed

 In Great Britain